Leninskaya Line: Rolling stock

-The line is served by the city's single depot Eltsovskoe, and currently 18 four carriage 81-717/714 trains are assigned to it.
+The line is served by the city's single depot Eltsovskoe, and currently 18 four-car 81-717/714 trains are assigned to it.

 Recent developments and future plans

-Since the 1990s, there have been several moves to expand the line to Ploshchad Stanislavskogo.
+Since the 1990s, there have been several proposals to extend the line to Ploshchad Stanislavskogo.
 Initially, the city planned to start construction in 2010; however, this did not materialize.
 In 2014, the city indicated that it would move forward on planning for two new stations on the Dzerzhinskaya Line instead.
 In 2018, the mayor of Novosibirsk stated that it was necessary to build the Ploshchad Stanislavskogo station to relieve automobile traffic.
 The mayor estimated the cost to complete three new stations would be about 20 billion rubles.